Stocks shake off an early loss, end higher as tech rebounds

 AP Business Writers

-Stocks shed an early loss and rose in afternoon trading on Wall Street Tuesday as technology stocks reversed course and turned higher.
+Stocks shook off an early slide and closed higher Tuesday as Wall Street welcomed more modest moves in the bond market after a recent surge in Treasury yields weighed on the market.

-The S&P 500 rose 0.9% as of 3:16 p.m.
-Eastern.
-The benchmark index is coming off of five straight losses and hasn’t had a winning day since the first trading day of the year, when it set an all-time high.
+The S&P 500 rose 0.9% after having been down 0.7% in the early going.
+The selling eased by afternoon, with technology stocks reversing course and turning higher.
+The benchmark index was coming off five straight losses and hadn’t had a winning day since the first trading day of the year, when it set an all-time high.

 Traders are trying to calibrate how markets and the economy will handle the higher interest rates that are likely on the way from the Federal Reserve this year.
 That has weighed heaviest on pricey technology stocks, which become less attractive to investors as interest rates rise.

-Retailers and other companies that rely on direct consumer spending also gained ground.
-Las Vegas Sands jumped 7.5% and Gap rose 3.2%.
+Communication stocks and a mix of retailers and other companies that rely on direct consumer spending rose.
+Facebook parent Meta Platforms gained 1.9% and Gap rose 31%.

 Utilities and other investments that are considered less risky fell.